marcglasberg/asyncredux.com/react/counter-examples.md

 ```

 The `Increment` action increments the state by 1.
-The state is an object of type `State`, which means the counter is `state.counter`.
+The state is now an object of type `State`, which means the counter is `state.counter`.
 The action reducer returns a new object, incrementing the counter by one:
 `{ counter: this.state.counter + 1 }`.